JannieI/canvas-workstation-V3/src/app/roadmap.md

 7. Add UserID to ALL data and code -> where needed ...

+**Data**
+1. Define Canvas data types: which module creates this for data and where?
+Are all numbers equal?
+2. Data field lengths: where defined, by what means, and how are they used?
+Is it display side only?
+Can the user change it?
+What if an actual field is wider than the stated length - will it truncate displayed data?
+Does numbers have a length?
+3. How are dates stored in DB vs localDB vs arrays?
+How do we format dates onto the form?
+How is locale used?
+4. How does types tranform into Vega field types, ie on Editor?

+Widgit Editor
+- user can change Vega field types on Adv form
+- our field type -> vega types: take a best guess
+- APPLY on Adv form must re-render
+- DESIGN: if Viz type is layered, ie Table, what about Vega types?
+Different Vega templates and components?
+Diff Adv forms?
+- DESIGn: Adv form
+- at start, add row, col, color fields
+- EDIT buggie - color stays, fails on T=2
+- new push

 **Dashboard**
 1. Easy to drill in and out of dates - year - month - day, etc